Michigan Fishing Reports

 Michigan Fishing Report

-Fishing in Northern Michigan is heating up, and anglers are experiencing excellent action in the Straits of Mackinac.
-Lake Trout fishing has been consistent, with anglers finding success using downriggers and spoons in deeper waters near Mackinac Island and St. Ignace.
-King Salmon and Atlantic Salmon are beginning to show up in greater numbers, especially in the early morning hours.
-Steelhead and Rainbow Trout are active closer to the surface, hitting bright-colored lures and trolling setups.
-The combination of scenic waters and quality fishing makes this a prime time to book a trip with E.U.P.
+Fishing activity in Northern Michigan’s Straits of Mackinac is picking up, with anglers enjoying solid action on multiple species.
+Lake Trout remain a consistent catch, especially when using downriggers and spoons in the deeper waters around Mackinac Island and St. Ignace.
+King Salmon and Atlantic Salmon are becoming more abundant, particularly during early morning hours.
+Steelhead and Rainbow Trout are active near the surface, responding well to bright lures and trolling setups.
+The combination of great fishing and scenic surroundings makes this an ideal time to plan a trip with E.U.P.
 Fishing Charters and Captain Dennis Gorsuch.

 - All Reports